eleybourn/presentation_karaoke/README.md

 # Presentation Karaoke
 1 minute, random topic, random slides --- GO!

-Wikipedia describes presentation karaoke as "an improvisational activity in which a participant must deliver a presentation based on a set of slides that they have never seen before."
+Wikipedia describes presentation karaoke as "an improvisational activity in which a participant must deliver a presentation based on a set of slides that they have never seen before."[1]
 What it doesn't say is that it is absolutely hilarious and fun to play.

 ## How to run
 1. Download the application - it is designed to be downloaded and run directly on your local computer.